 How much does Part D cost?

-In 2017, there are many Medicare Part D plans to choose from in each state.
-Plans range from $15 – $170+.
+In 2021, there are several Medicare Part D plans you can choose from.
+The monthly cost can range from $15 to $170 or more.
 Choosing your drug plan should never be based on just the plan’s monthly premium.
 Why?
 Because every plan has its own separate premium, drug formulary, and copay.
 If you just enroll in the cheapest plan without checking the plan’s formulary, you may later learn that the plan does not cover one of your medications.

 How do I enroll in Part D?

 Stand-alone Medicare prescription drug plans can be purchased for a monthly premium.
 You use this plan alongside your original Medicare coverage.
 People who buy Medicare supplements will often buy a stand-alone Part D drug plan to cover their pharmacy costs.

 Some Medicare Advantage plans also include built-in Part D drug coverage.
 It’s important to check exactly which medications a Medicare Advantage plan includes before enrolling.
 You want to be sure that your plan covers the medications you need.